-BISMARCK – In its 2016 Annual Report, Bank of North Dakota (BND) reported its 13th consecutive year of record profits, with $136.2 million in net earnings.
-Total assets decreased slightly from $7.4 billion in 2015 to $7.3 billion in 2016.
-BND ended the year with capital of $876 million.
-The state’s return on its investment at the Bank was a healthy 16.6 percent.
+Total assets decreased slightly from $7.3 billion in 2016 to $7.0 billion.
+BND ended the year with capital of $825 million.
+The state’s return on its investment at the Bank was a healthy 17 percent.

-The Bank’s lending portfolio grew by $449 million in 2016, a 10.3 percent increase.
-The loan portfolio experienced growth in all four areas: agricultural, business, residential and student loans.
+The Bank’s lending portfolio grew by $120 million in 2017.
+The loan portfolio experienced growth in three areas: business, residential and student loans.

-The only state-owned bank in the nation, Bank of North Dakota is overseen by the Industrial Commission of North Dakota which consists of Gov. Doug Burgum as chairman, Attorney General Wayne Stenehjem and Agriculture Commissioner Doug Goehring.
+The only state-owned bank in the nation, the Bank of North Dakota is overseen by the Industrial Commission, which consists of Burgum as chairman, Stenehjem and Goehring.

 Karlene K. Fine, Executive Director and Secretary